Decision Aid for Breast Cancer in Women

 What do I need to know about decisions for breast cancer?

 You can work with your healthcare provider to make decisions about being screened or treated for breast cancer.
 Screening is a test done to find cancer early.
 Screening is different from diagnosis because screening is used before you first start to have signs or symptoms.
-This means management or treatment can start early.
+This may mean management or treatment can start early.
 You can also help plan treatment if cancer is found with screening, or you develop it later on.

 What do I need to know about breast cancer?

 - Breast cancer starts in the tissue or ducts of the breast.
 Breast cancer cells are able to spread to other parts of the body, such as the liver, lung, and brain.

 - About 30% of cancer that is diagnosed in women is breast cancer.
 The average risk is about 1 in 8, or 12%.

 - Some women develop breast cancer even though they have no known risk factors.
 The following may increase your risk:

 - Older age

 - A family history of breast, ovarian, prostate, or pancreatic cancer, or breast cancer 1 (BRCA1) and breast cancer 2 (BRCA2) genes